w3labkr/py-image-toolkit/README.md

 ```bash
 pip install -r requirements.txt
 ```

+To use the `ocr.py` script with GPU acceleration, ensure you install `paddlepaddle-gpu` instead of `paddlepaddle` and have the necessary CUDA drivers and toolkit installed.

 To deactivate and remove the virtual environment created with pyenv, use the following commands: